-- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and product development functions; - costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third-party professional consultants, service providers and our scientific, therapeutic and clinical advisory board; - costs to acquire, develop and manufacture preclinical study and clinical trial materials with contracted development and manufacturing organizations (CDMOs); - costs incurred under clinical trial agreements with contract research organizations (CROs) and investigative sites; - · costs for laboratory supplies; and - allocated facilities, depreciation and other allocable expenses.
+- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and product development functions; - costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third-party professional consultants, service providers and our scientific, therapeutic and clinical advisory board; - costs to acquire, develop and manufacture preclinical study and clinical trial materials with contracted development and manufacturing organizations (CDMOs); - costs incurred under clinical trial agreements with contract research organizations (CROs) and investigative sites; - costs for laboratory supplies; and - allocated facilities, depreciation and other allocable expenses.

 Product candidates in later stages of clinical development, such as efzofitimod, generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 We primarily outsource our clinical trial administration to CROs, and we outsource our manufacturing of clinical trial materials to CDMOs.
 These outsourced expenses are typically substantially higher than the expenses we incur on our other product candidates which are all currently in preclinical development.
 As such, we separately track and report on the majority of our research and development expenses associated with the advancement of efzofitimod.
-For our candidates in preclinical development, the nature of the research and development expenses between preclinical product candidates because the expenses can often be shared between candidates.
+For our candidates in preclinical development, the nature of the research and development expenses incurred to advance these candidates is primarily internal personnel and laboratory supply expenses.
+We do not fully track or allocate these internal expenses between preclinical product candidates because the expenses can often be shared between candidates.
 We also incur other shared expenses to support our research and development efforts such as facilities expenses, and these expenses are not allocated to efzofitimod or our preclinical product candidates.
 Additionally, non-cash research and development expenses such as depreciation and stock-based compensation are not tracked or allocated between product candidates and are shared among all product candidates.